 Our unique self-catering Eco Lodge provides comfortable accommodation for couples, families and groups with an added bonus that holidays at Denmark Farm are as sustainable as can be.

-Up to 16 guests can stay at a time within 3 interconnecting spacious apartments.
+Up to 16 guests can stay at a time within three interconnecting spacious apartments.

 There are four twin bedrooms and two double rooms, plus two of the twin rooms can be converted into kings if required.
 All bedrooms are en-suite except one which has a shower room nearby.

 Couples and small families can stay in one cosy apartment.
-Alternatively, for larger groups two of the living room areas have sofa beds, plus we can add up to two camp beds and two cots, allowing up to 16 people to stay for a special event or celebration.
+Alternatively, for larger groups one of the living room areas has a sofa bed, plus we can add up to two camp beds and two cots, allowing up to 16 people to stay for a special event or celebration.

 - The Eco Lodge is located in our 40 acre nature reserve which guests can enjoy at any time.